Contemporary Or Modern? Which Home Design Is Your Architecture Style

 Those who haven’t studied architecture often find themselves getting tripped up when it comes to identifying contemporary homes.
 Much of this confusion stems from the similarities between contemporary and modern designs.
 While there is quite a bit of overlap between these two styles – beginning with their seemingly synonymous titles – there are important distinctions.

-Reading this article will teach you what contemporary homes are, so you can readily distinguish them from modern homes and identify the defining features of their architectural and interior designs.
+Reading this article will teach you what contemporary homes are, so you can readily distinguish them from modern houses and identify the defining features of their architectural and interior designs.

 Contemporary Vs. Modern: What’s The Difference?

-You may be thinking, “Contemporary vs. modern?
-Don’t they mean the same thing?”
-The answer is no, they are different architectural styles, though there are many similarities between them.
-Unfortunately, people tend to mistakenly use the two terms interchangeably, which accounts for much of the uncertainty regarding their distinctions.
+While contemporary homes and their modern counterparts look very similar on the surface, they’re actually two different architectural styles.
+But people tend to mistakenly use the two terms interchangeably, which accounts for much of the uncertainty regarding their distinctions.

 In everyday usage, we consider the words “contemporary” and “modern” to describe things that are of the present day.
-Yet in design, these two terms have distinct, though related, meanings.
-Contemporary refers to “current, present” styles, while modern refers to “new” styles or, in reality, what was new during the time period in which it was created.
+Yet, in design, these two terms have distinct, though related, meanings.
+Contemporary refers to “current, present” styles, while modern refers more to a style popular from the 1900s through the 1950s.

 Instead of building ornate houses, they prioritized function over form.
 They designed homes with their occupants’ needs in mind, stripping away all features that did not have a clear purpose.
-For example, since residents no longer had a need for formal sitting and dining rooms, modern homes included an open floor plan.
+For example, since residents no longer needed formal sitting and dining rooms, modern homes included an open floor plan.

 “In a modern home, we will find metal furnishings with tight, black leather seats and square arms on sofas,” says Rachel Waldron, owner and lead designer at Waldron Designs, LLC.
 “I find the simplest way to differentiate is that modern looks uncomfortable but feels amazing – the hard appearance of the furnishings are misleading because they are some of the most comfortable furnishings that exist!
 Contemporary, on the other hand, looks comfortable, and while it may be comfortable, it isn’t always!”